n00py/pOSt-eX/README.md

 - bashdoor.py - Empire module to backdoor the sudo command
 - mail.py - Empire Module to add mail rule persistence
 - piggyback.py - Empire Module for piggybacking off of sudo sessions
+-  ard.py - Enables ScreenSharing to allow you to connect to the host via VNC.

 It's recommended just to use the Empire modules, but I've left the other scripts I created when initially developing this.